CiscoDevNet/terraform-provider-cml2/docs/data-sources/node.md

 - `boot_disk_size` (Number) Size of boot disk volume, in GB.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `compute_id` (String) ID of a compute this node is on, a UUID4.
 - `configuration` (String) Node configuration.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `configurations` (List of Object) List of node configurations.
 Can be changed until the node is started once.
-Will require a replace in that case. (see [below for nested schema](#nestedatt--node--configurations))
+Will require a replace in that case.
+Note that this requires the `named_configs` provider setting and also at least CML 2.7.0.
+Using `configuration` and `configurations` is mutually exclusive! (see [below for nested schema](#nestedatt--node--configurations))
 - `cpu_limit` (Number) CPU limit in %, 20-100.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `cpus` (Number) Number of CPUs.
 Can be changed until the node is started once.
 Will require a replace in that case.
 - `data_volume` (Number) Size of data volume, in GB.
 Can be changed until the node is started once.
 Will require a replace in that case.